mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 COMMENT  - This evolution maker types here exists especially in social makers, glitchers and magpies.

 Within more narrowly defined game making activities centred around altering code and assets of their products, learners who had mastered certain specialist skills were asked by others for help.
 Their developing roles as domain experts provided additional affordances in the learning community and building an identify as specialist within it.

-The introduction of these terms and missions
+The diversity in playtesting behaviours drove my reflection on the additional motivations bleeding into this system from other activity systems.

-Stone and colleagues [@stone_problem_2007-2] underline the importance of "opportunities to transform learner identities needed for zones of competency" as something that can and should be designed into inclusive learning environments (focusing on goal development).
-The work of 5D research in different settings further explores the process of supporting learner identies in context []  Gutierrez, Cole
+The work of  Stone and colleagues [@stone_problem_2007-2] underline the importance of "opportunities to transform learner identities needed for zones of competency" as something that can and should be designed into inclusive learning environments (focusing on goal development).

+Inspired by the work of Barron and Roque [@roque_family_2016; @roque_im_2016] to begin to surface and nurture making and helping styles.
+The use of these roles by facilitators reinforce a existing competence in a new space.

+I extend this beyond parent roles and identity to include all participants, via design as well as feedback,  with a similar aim to engender a feeling of domain competency.

 #### The introduction of maker types and side missions as affordances of my pedagogy to legitimise diversity - MERGE UP

 Rogoff and Gutierrez's initial motivation in their exploration of repertoires was to challenge simplistic, overgeneralising approaches regarding learning styles especially if applied to non-dominant communities [@gutierrez_cultural_2003].
 The researchers highlight the value of identifying potential funds of knowledge framed as "linguistic and cultural-historical repertoires" that learners bring to learning environments [@gutierrez_cultural_2003, p.22].